avi-saraiya/insurance-claims-analytics-dashboard/README.md

 ## Overview
 This project analyzes over 1,000 medical insurance records to uncover trends in insurance charges based on demographics and lifestyle factors.

-Built using Power BI and Power Query, it demonstrates data cleaning, transformation, visualization, and dashboard automation.
+Built using Power BI and Power Query, it demonstrates data cleaning, transformation and visualization.

 ## Tools Used
 Power BI – for visualization and dashboard creation